FANMixco/timeless-stories/README.md

 To download free templates, follow this link: https://themewagon.com/theme_tag/free/

-Besides that, you can buy our premium templates for making your web development experience unforgettable.
+Besides that, you can buy our premium templates to make your web development experience unforgettable.

 Visit the store from here: https://themewagon.com/theme-categories/premium-templates/

-Alternatively, here's our top most trending and selling items:
+Alternatively, here's our top-most trending and selling items:

 * [**Sparrow**](https://themewagon.com/themes/sparrow/) - A multipurpose template made with Bootstrap 4.1 and world's finest animation.
 * [**Posh**](https://themewagon.com/themes/posh-html5-bootstrap-4-template/) - Bootstrap 4 template with a myriad number of ready-to-deploy sections.